 Learn how to gather, store and interpret large-scale data in meaningful ways that enable businesses and organizations make effective, data-driven decisions.

 Explore and evaluate the different cloud solutions offered by Amazon, Google and Microsoft, and discover how to design, implement and manage databases using the cloud.

-Explore a broad range of IT roles and responsibilities, and study key concepts, terminologies, technologies and best practices.
+Explore a broad range of IT roles and responsibilities, and choose from courses in programming, Web development and database management.

 Explore the fundamentals of database planning and installation using SQL Server, and develop advanced skills in programming and problem solving with Transact-SQL.